 7. Switch Bad Things Out For Good

-In the Facebook group, my mom told a story about how she had a habit of getting a doughnut every morning because the comfort food helped with her stress.
+My mom told me a story about how she had a habit of getting a doughnut every morning because the comfort food helped with her stress.

 Recently, she changed it out for a banana.